llpeterson/direct/access.md

 a sequence of discrete releases, the industry as a whole is now on a fairly well-defined evolutionary path known as LTE.

-The main innovaition of LTE's air interface for 5G is the flexibility it provides.
-5G uses a hybrid multiplexing scheme called OFDMA (Orthogonal Frequency Division Multiple Access), which intuitively combines frequence-division multiplexing (carving the frequency band into multiple overlapping sub-channels) and time-division multiplexing (allocating one or more sub-channels to a given UE for a certain slot of time).
-OFDMA also uses a coding scheme known as LDPC (Low Density Parity Check) that ensures the probability of inter-symbol interference for transimssions on adjacent sub-channels is zero.
+The main innovation of LTE's air interface for 5G is the flexibility it provides.
+5G uses a hybrid multiplexing scheme called OFDMA (Orthogonal Frequency Division Multiple Access), which intuitively combines frequency-division multiplexing (carving the frequency band into multiple overlapping sub-channels) and time-division multiplexing (allocating one or more sub-channels to a given UE for a certain slot of time).
+OFDMA also uses a coding scheme known as LDPC (Low Density Parity Check) that ensures the probability of inter-symbol interference for transmissions on adjacent sub-channels is zero.
-Another way of thinking about LDPC is that the way it encodes bits onto signals includes enough redundancy (i.e., a form of FEC) to ensure the receiver is able able recover the original data even when signals overlap.
+Another way of thinking about LDPC is that the way it encodes bits onto signals includes enough redundancy (i.e., a form of FEC) to ensure the receiver is able recover the original data even when signals overlap.
 In addition, BBUs also have the ability to increase/decrease the power they use to transmit, effectively allowing them to dynamically change cell size.
 This makes it possible to move